pinetree408/p-emotiondiary/README.md

 EmotionDiaryPython
 ==================
-This application is for evaluating emotions on Facebook.
+An application for evaluating emotions on Facebook.

 For now the code is simply hosted here and run on Heroku.